 Address compelling questions and be challenged to take risks, supported by a community marked by intellectual humility, curiosity, and wonder.

-In your first and second year in the Honors Scholars program, you will explore connections between subject areas in interdisciplinary team-taught courses and honors designated courses that fulfill half of Calvin's core (general education) requirements.
-In these classes you and your classmates will be asked to think about:
+In your first two years in the Honors Scholars program, you will explore connections between subject areas in interdisciplinary team-taught courses and honors-designated courses that fulfill nearly half of Calvin's core (general education) requirements.
+In these classes you and your classmates may be asked to think about: